thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * set better tokenizer settings for tf_idf
 * implement index scoring
 * recheck that docstrings are up to date
-* investigate using sentence-transformers glove embeddings, might be better than tfidf

 * turn into anki as an addon